Skip to content

 UR Faculty vs. myURHR

-UR Faculty will be integrated with the new myURHR system.
+UR Faculty is integrated with the myURHR system.
 Important distinctions between these data sets are outlined below.

-• UR Faculty will be the authoritative source for faculty data, such as recruiting, appointment, promotion, and activity data.
+• UR Faculty is the authoritative source for faculty data, such as recruiting, appointment, promotion, and activity data.

-• myURHR will be the authoritative source for employee data, such as name, home address, and demographic information. myURHR will also be the authoritative source for compensation and benefits.
+• myURHR is the authoritative source for employee data, such as name, home address, and demographic information. myURHR is also the authoritative source for compensation and benefits.

 Project team